RostislavSerkov/-sql-projects/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Find names of all female persons older than 25 and order the result by name.
-The sample of output is presented below.
+Find the names of all females over the age of 25 and sort the result by name.
+The sample output is shown below.

 | name |
 | ------ |